 So here it is, our air ride suspension guide.
 Learn everything you need to know about changing your car’s ride height with air bags.

 It’s true to say that nothing has changed the show scene over the past decade quite as much as the availability of amazing air ride kits.
 But, while there are plenty of modern innovations, that’s not to say that the idea of air suspension is a new thing.
 Air ride systems have been around for about as long as cars themselves.
 Initially conceived to allow carrying heavy or uneven loads in relative comfort, there are examples as far back as the early 1900s.
 Various aftermarket kits have been on sale since the 1920s, and it became extremely popular with American bootleggers and whiskey trippers in the ‘30s and ‘40s for maintaining stock ride height with a boot full of moonshine.
+Looking for the best suspension?
+Be sure to check out our guide to the best car suspension brands in 2023.

 But the question still remains, why should you look at air ride suspension as an option for your weapon of choice?
 Well, if you’ll excuse the pun, here’s the FC lowdown.

-What is air ride suspension all about?
+What is air ride suspension?

 When it comes to tuneability, with air suspension the ride can be firm and tight, soft and comfortable or anywhere in between.
 You can increase the pressure to firm up the ride for the circuit and then drive home in the lap of luxury, all at the push of a button.
 Then again you could just want to run your car super low but with the benefit of actually being able to get on your drive – a really novel concept we’re sure!